wusatosi/tt-metal/tech_reports/Blackhole/BlackholeBringUpProgrammingGuide.md

 ### NoC

-Non-rectangular multicast shapes have not been tested yet.
+Non-rectangular multicast shapes and strided multicast have been tested but not used by TTNN ops.

 On previous architectures there are instances in kernels where NoC commands are issued without explicit flushes.
 These were causing ND mismatches or hangs on BH because data and semaphore signals were getting updated faster than NoC has a chance to service the command and are resolved by adding flushes.
 Previous architectures did not need this because of higher RISC to L1 latency compared to NoC latency.

 ## Debug

 Debug tools are functional on BH and it is reccomended to use Watcher when triaging Op failures to catch potential alignment issues.
 Disabling the L1 cache can be helpful to identify missed cache invalidations.

-## Resetting

-Depending on the firmware, reset via `tt-smi -r 0` may not work and the board will need to be rebooted.

 ## CI